So you have added a few EVs into your fleet… Now what?

 Monitoring the performance of the vehicles in your fleet is essential for maximizing efficiency and profitability.
 Traditional fleet management techniques, such as tracking utilization or downtime, as well as driver safety trends, will still apply similarly to your electric vehicles.
 Some other techniques, like route optimization, are even more important to ensure your EVs have enough range to complete their tasks.
 But what are the EV-specific metrics you should monitor following EV adoption?

-To learn how to start adding EVs to your fleet, download our Ultimate Guide to Fleet Electrification.
+To learn how to start adding EVs to your fleet, download our ebook "The complete fleet electrification roadmap".

 The importance of state of charge

 One of the most important data points to keep an eye on is your EV’s state of charge (SOC).
 An EV’s SOC is in some ways no different than a traditional fuel indicator – it shows how “full” the battery is.
 Since charging takes longer to “fill up the tank” and there aren’t chargers on every street corner, it is more important to keep an eye on this metric.

 State of charge can be monitored in real-time during operation in order to ensure the EV will not run out of energy before reaching its charging destination.
 It can also be used to track EVs that are charging, allowing you to see how long until the vehicle is ready to go.